nils-n/progress-timeline/README.md

 This Repository will be dedicated to timeline of LGBTQ+, where we will do our best to represent impact they have made to our world throughout history and how world has impacted them.
 There is numerous facts of history, what has happened to people, who think, believe or love in different way, not according to society standards of that time.
 And no matter how world was cruel to them, they still loved and shared it to world.
 There is enormous number of famous quotes, but at this point i remember this one:

-*It takes great deal of courage t see the world in its tainted glory, and still to love it* - __Oscar Wilde.__
+*It takes great deal of courage to see the world in its tainted glory, and still to love it* - __Oscar Wilde.__

 Oscar Wilde is well known writer, who had to suffer just because of his love, love to man. and he was not alone, there were many, many others...
 But there was a time, when our society had to change, and those changes were made.

-<details>  <summary> 1897: Magnus Hirschfeld founds the Scientific-Humanitarian Committee (WhK), one of the first gay rights organizations.
+<details>  <summary> Magnus Hirschfeld founds the Scientific-Humanitarian Committee (WhK), one of the first gay rights organizations.
 1910s:</summary>
 <p>
 Comitee was founded on 1897 15<sup>th</sup> of May in Germany, just three days before [ __Oscar Wilde__ ](http://www.cmgww.com/historic/wilde/) was released from prison for homosexuality by Magnus Hirschfield.
 The reasons for starting such committee that he noticed his homosexual patients were  leaning towards suicide, as society believed they were unnatural and criminalized them for their natural desires.
 They gathered over 5.000 signatures to repeal the law (Paragraph 175), between signatories were: Leo Tolstoy and Albert Einstein.
 </p></details>